kyma-project/istio/docs/technical-design.md

 The queuing of reconciliation requests is handled by [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime) and is out of scope of this design.

 ### Components
+We need to make sure that each component is completely independent and can calculate what to do during the reconciliation, independent of the alignment of other components and based only on the state in the cluster.
+The reason for this is that we want to use only one controller, which does all the logic to reconcile with Istio.
+But since we have independent components, we can move them to new controllers if it is necessary to simplify `IstioController`.

 ![Controller Component Diagram](./controller-component-diagram.svg)

 #### IstioController